 Go within to that place (and if you’re not sure where it is or what it is, simply imagine you do – you’ll find it) take a few deep breaths and ask it to grow.
 Notice what you notice.
 You may feel a sense of peace, you may feel your body relaxing, you may feel powerful.
-We all do it our own way, so simply notice what you notice.
+We all do it our way, so simply notice what you notice.
 And keep growing that feeling until it surrounds you…

-Whatever happens for you, I’m sure you’ll be feeling better about the situation you’re facing.
+Whatever happens to you, I’m sure you’ll be feeling better about the situation you’re facing.
 I would also hazard a guess that the person who previously felt a bit threatening to you, will have somehow softened in your imagination.
 They’ll be less intimidating, which means you can move forward with more confidence and certainty than before.

 This is true resilience.
-No armour required.
+No armour is required.
 No coping mechanisms.
 Not even mental strength or determination.
 Simply understanding, acknowledgement, awareness… and authentic confidence.